 If your test is negative and your period is late, then you should wait a week before testing again.
 Some women take 2 to 3 weeks after a missed period before producing a detectable level of the pregnancy hormone.

 You also want to begin looking for a health care provider and decide where you will have your baby.
 Many doctors and midwives will allow you to arrange an appointment so that you can meet them and ask them questions before deciding if they will become your provider.
-For more informaiton on choosing your health care provider, see our information on your birthing choices.
+For more information on choosing your health care provider, see our information on your birthing choices.

 Pregnancy Week 4: Tips for making your pregnancy better

 If you have not begun an exercise routine, check with your healthcare provider to see what he/she recommends.
-Even if you already have a rountine, you might want to read about exercise during pregnancy.
+Even if you already have a routine, you might want to read about exercise during pregnancy.
 Take a look at our information on exercise guidelines during pregnancy, effects of exercise during pregnancy, top recommended exercises, and exercise warning signs.

 You also want to be careful about the different medications you take during pregnancy.
 You should check with your health care provider before taking any over-the-counter or prescription medications.